A Day as The Lord of Snake Fruit at the Foot of Mount Merapi

 - There will be extra charge for holiday seasons, Christmas and New Year.

-After an hour ride from the center of Jogja, we entered the area of Turi sub-district.
-The view of rice fields on both sides of the road has been replaced by snake fruit plantation.
+Entering the area of Turi sub-district, the view of rice fields on both sides of the road has been replaced by snake fruit plantation.
 Cool air and the smell of fresh wet grass burst when we rolled the car window down.
 A faint sound of mountain water flowing was heard from the ditch on the side of the road.

 Upon arriving at the inn, we were greeted by Gus Krisna and his wife at the pringgitan (front porch).
 The children ran around happily on the large front yard, followed by a burst of laughter a moment after when the little one failed to climb on the stilts.
 Stepping in, we were again fascinated by the living room interior dominated by antique furniture, complete with an old tube TV.
 I'd say it felt like we were going through a time tunnel, but that would be just too cliche.
 Phew.